An approach to BPS black hole microstate counting in an N=2 STU model: Conclusions

 We can generalize the above discussion to a certain class of $N=2$ models with $n_V$ vector multiplets, as follows.
 We take these models to have a holomorphic Wilsonian function $F(Y, \Upsilon) = F^{(0)} (Y) + 2i \Omega (Y, \Upsilon)$ with a heterotic type prepotential of the form

+The ellipsis in \eqref{F0hetty} stands for one-loop corrections that involve $Y^0, Y^a$, but not $Y^1$, since $Y^1/Y^0$ serves as the loop-counting parameter in heterotic string theory.
 Moreover, introducing $\tau = Y^1/Y^0$, we assume that the $\tau$-dependence of the first gravitational coupling function $\omega^{(1)}$ in $\Omega$ is encoded in a modular form of a certain weight under (a subgroup of) $SL(2, \mathbb{Z})$.
 Suppressing the dependence on the other moduli, we set $4 \pi \Upsilon \omega^{(1)} (\tau) = g(\tau)$.
 This modular form will then be related to the seed of an associated Siegel modular form, as we will discuss momentarily.

 Setting $Y^I = \tfrac12 (\phi^I + i p^I)$, and using the approximate measure factor \eqref{approxmeas}, the quantum entropy function for large BPS black holes in these models becomes

 with $e^{{- \cal K}^{(0)}}$ given by \eqref{KF0}, and with $\chi = 2 (n_V - n_H + 1 )$ determined in terms of the number of vector and hyper multiplets of the $N=2$ model ($n_V$ and $n_H$, respectively).
 Following the steps in subsection \ref{sec:beyspa} and integrating out the $(n_V-1)$ moduli $\phi^a $ in Gaussian approximation gives the approximate result